stashed/docs/docs/addons/etcd/tls/index.md

 namespace/demo created
 ```

-> Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/docs/tree/{{< param "info.version" >}}/docs/addons/etcd/tls-secured-etcd/examples).
+> Note: YAML files used in this tutorial are stored [here](https://github.com/stashed/docs/tree/{{< param "info.version" >}}/docs/addons/etcd/tls/examples).

 ## Prepare Etcd

 In this section, we are going to deploy a TLS secured Etcd cluster.
-Then, we are going to insert some sample data into the cluster.
+Then, we will insert some sample data into the cluster.

-### Create Certificate
+### Create Certificates
-At first, let's create certificates that our Etcd cluster will use for handling client requests and maintaining peer communications.
+Let's create certificates that our Etcd cluster will use for authenticating client requests and peer communications.
 We will be using Etcd recommended [cfssl](https://github.com/cloudflare/cfssl) tool for creating our necessary certificates.

 If you have `go` installed on your machine, you can run the following commands to install `cfssl`,
 ```bash